Bombshell: Google To Acquire Motorola Mobility

 Motorola, developing mobile phones since the concept existed...

 "We recently explained how companies including Microsoft and Apple are banding together in anti-competitive patent attacks on Android.
 The U.S. Department of Justice had to intervene in the results of one recent patent auction to “protect competition and innovation in the open source software community” and it is currently looking into the results of the Nortel auction.
 Our acquisition of Motorola will increase competition by strengthening Google’s patent portfolio, which will enable us to better protect Android from anti-competitive threats from Microsoft, Apple and other companies."

 The move definitely puts Google on equal footing with Apple now, with what is essentially in-house design and manufacturing capabilities.
 Again, the real question is; how will other Android solution providers react to the deal?
 Meanwhile, Motorola will make out pretty darn well, with a 63% premium set for shares of their Mobility unit at $40 per share.
 That ought to help the balance sheet nicely.
-Motorola's official release
+Motorola's official release offers more detail.

 Google to Acquire Motorola Mobility